jju/tome/rules/spawnofkyuss.md

 Otherwise, the worm burrows under the target's skin at the end of the target's next turn, dealing 1 piercing damage to it.
 At the end of each of its turns thereafter, the target takes 7 (2d6) necrotic damage per worm infesting it (maximum of 10d6), and if it drops to 0 hit points, it dies and then rises 10 minutes later as a spawn of Kyuss.
 If a worm-infested target is targeted by an effect that cures disease or removes a curse, all the worms infesting it wither away.

+## Background

+Kyuss was a high priest of Orcus (appears in this book) who plundered corpses from necropolises to create the first spawn of Kyuss.
+Even centuries after Kyuss's death, his malign disciples continue performing the horrific rites he perfected.

+From a distance or in poor light, a spawn of Kyuss looks like an ordinary zombie.
+As it comes into clearer view, however, the scores of little green worms crawling in and out of it become visible.

+These worms jump onto nearby Humanoids and burrow into their flesh.
+A worm that penetrates a Humanoid body makes its way to the creature's brain.
+Once inside the brain, the worm kills its host and animates the corpse, transforming it into a spawn of Kyuss, which breeds more worms.

+Spawn of Kyuss are expressions of Orcus's intent to replace all life with undeath.
+Left to its own de-vices, a solitary spawn of Kyuss travels aimlessly.

+If it stumbles across a living creature, the spawn attacks with the sole intent of creating more spawn.

+Whether spawn are dispersed or clustered, they reproduce exponentially if nothing stops them.

 > source: _Mordenkainen Presents: Monsters of the Multiverse_ (2021)
 > [creatures](creatures.md)